dburdyga/trade-republic/README.md

 There is check in store for upcomming messages.
 We check if instrument is already saved in state.
 If it is, we just update it, else we add it.

 Also there is a validation in stock add form.
-If instrument was already subscribed we canno't add it again.
+If instrument has been already subscribed we canno't add it again.
 ```

 5.Possible challenges and mitigations.